 Can you see yourself living amongst the wide open spaces of rural California and Nevada?
 A U. S. Department of Agriculture (USDA) home loan can help buyers like you make a purchase with no down payment.

 What is a USDA Home Loan?

 A USDA loan is a government-backed home loan that allows a borrower to purchase property with no money down.
 That’s right.
 No down payment.
-Of course, borrowers need to fall within certain income thresholds (more on that below), and the property must be located in a designated Rural Housing zone to qualify for a USDA loan.
+Of course, borrowers need to fall within certain income thresholds (more on that below), and the property must be located in a designated Rural Housing zone to qualify (eligibility maps available through the button below).

-Another benefit to USDA loans?
-Home buyers can borrow up to 102 percent of the home’s value to help cover closing costs.
+Another benefit to this loan option?
+Home buyers can borrow up to 102% of the home’s value to help cover closing costs.
 Greater Nevada Mortgage will work with you to determine whether this federal program is right for your next home purchase.